auth0/docs/articles/email/index.md

 ### Blocked Account Email

-If a user attempts and fails to log in ten or more times from a specific IP address, the user's account becomes locked and he or she will receive a **Blocked Account** email.
-Once the user receives this email, he or she will not be able to log in from that IP address again until he or she clicks on the linked contained in the email.
+If a user attempts and fails to log in ten or more times from a specific IP address, the user's account becomes locked and they will receive a **Blocked Account** email.
+Once the user receives this email, they will not be able to log in from that IP address again until they click on the linked contained in the email.

-If the user successfully logs in before the failed login counter reaches ten, the counter is reset to zero.
+If the user successfully logs in before they exhaust their ten allowed attempts, the counter is reset to zero.

 The following macros are available in the **Blocked Account Email** template:

-- `user.source_ip`
+* `user.source_ip`
-- `user.city`
+* `user.city`
-- `user.country`
+* `user.country`
-- `application.name`
+* `application.name`
-- `connection.name`
+* `connection.name`

 ## Email Limits

 The Auth0 shared email provider restricts your account from sending more than ten emails per minute, regardless of email type.
 Additionally, your ability to send email from your account may be reduced, or even temporarily blocked, if your emails result in high bounce rates.

-If the restrictions on the number of emails you may send are problematic, you may configure your own email provider for use with Autho0.
+If these restrictions are problematic, you may configure your own email provider for use with Auth0.
 You may also wish to configure your own email provider if you:

-* want guaranteed delivery
+* want guaranteed delivery;
-* anticipate exceeding the shared email limits
+* anticipate exceeding the shared email limits;
-* want direct access to email logs
+* want direct access to email logs;
-* want greater control over the email server (for example, you may want to change the IP address from what your emails are sent)
+* want greater control over the email server (for example, you may want to change the IP address from where your emails are sent).

 For more information on setting up your own email provider, please consult the following resources: